-On May 31, 2018, we filed a prospectus supplement with the SEC for a continuous public offering of up to6,000,000 shares (the "Series B Offering") of our 6.00% Series B Cumulative Redeemable Preferred Stock (the "Series B Preferred Stock") at an offering price of \$25.00 per share for gross proceeds of up to \$150.0 million.
+On May 31, 2018, we filed a prospectus supplement with the SEC for a continuous public offering of up to6,000,000 shares (the "Series B Offering") of our 6.00% Series B Cumulative Redeemable Preferred Stock, par value \$0.001 per share (the "Series B Preferred Stock") at an offering price of \$25.00 per share for gross proceeds of up to \$150.0 million.
 The Series B Preferred Stock was offered on a continuous, "reasonable best efforts" basis by Gladstone Securities, the dealer-manager for the Series B Offering.
-See Note 6, "Related-Party Transactions-Gladstone Securities-Series B Dealer-Manager Agreement," for a discussion of the fees and commissions paid to Gladstone Securities in connection with the Series B Offering.